noxum/CompiledHandlebars/README.md

 ==========================

 Compiling Handlebars-Templates into native C# code for performant and type-safe serverside HTML rendering.
+### About
+This compiler is the result of Jakob Demler's bachelor thesis which covers the approach, design decisions, implementation details and its evaluation and can be found [here](ReadmeAssets/CompiledHandlebars_Jakob-Demler.pdf)

 ### Project Status
 This project is currently in a beta phase.